Work related stress and anxiety.

 Practice relaxation techniques which have been proven to quiet the mind and bring clarity to a situation.

 Improve diet and physical wellbeing.
 This may include exercise, eating better, reducing or quitting smoking/alcohol, caffeine and refined sugars.
-All of which can make a person over sensitive or even hyper.
+All of which can make a person over sensitive.

 Avoid regular long hours, and make use of your holiday allowance.